winitzki/lamonte-jexer-wikis/jexer-images.md

 application will always be able to detect image format support via this sequence:

-  1. Record current cursor position via DSR 6 (CSI 6 n).
+  1. Place the cursor at the top-left position on screen (1, 1).

   2. Draw a small image with scrolling enabled (Ps = 1).

-  3. Check cursor position via DSR 6.
+  3. Check cursor position via DSR 6 (CSI 6 n).
 If the cursor has moved, then the image format is supported, and the image is on screen.

 Jexer's ECMA48 backend always defines scroll=0, i.e. no scrolling.